 Dr. James Harris, President

 Jim Harris is well versed in structural engineering practice and research.
 His work experience includes consulting practice in Denver since 1968 and continued with the establishment of J.R.
 Harris & Company in 1984.
 From 1975-1981 he was a research structural engineer at the National Bureau of Standards in Gaithersburg, MD.
 He has designed or evaluated thousands of structures ranging from dwellings, to high-rise buildings, industrial facilities, and renovations of historic buildings to name a few.
 His research has focused on the loading and response of structures, particularly earthquake and snow loadings, with a second focus on improving the formulation and use of engineering standards.
 He is a member of the National Academy of Engineering and an active member of several committees that produce national standards for structural engineering practice and is a former chair of the committee that produces the standard ASCE/SEI 7 Minimum Design Loads for Buildings and Other Structures, and its subcommittee for seismic design.
 He has also served on ACI Committee 318 which prepares Building Code Requirements for Structural Concrete and on the AISC Committees that prepare the Specification for Structural Steel Buildings and the Seismic Provisions for Structural Steel Buildings.
 Jim received his BSCE from the University of Colorado, Boulder, in 1968 and his MSCE and PhD from the University of Illinois, Urbana in 1975 and 1980, respectively.

-2018 Disaster Resilience Symposium: Thank you to everyone who participated in the symposium.
-Presentation videos for the 2018 Disaster Resilience Symposium Presentation Gallery.
-See the 2016-NIST-DR-01 for details about the previous Notice of Funding Opportunity.
+Thank you to everyone who participated in the symposium.
+Presentation videos are now available in the 2019 Disaster Resilience Symposium Presentation Gallery.
+Please stay tuned for the next symposium tentatively scheduled for late summer or early fall 2020.